artsiomaheyeu/notepad--/README.md

 *IsIntro*: If set to True, a header will be automatically added at the beginning of the protocol that includes the date, time, author, study name, and a transcript header.
 If you plan to automate the processing of protocols, it is recommended to set this parameter to False.

 *TimeOffset*: This allows you to set a time offset relative to the actual time.
-For instance, if the protocol is being broadcasted live with a known delay time, the time offset can be adjusted accordingly (it will be included in the next release).
+For instance, if the protocol is being broadcasted live with a known delay time, the time offset can be adjusted accordingly.

-*BlocksCounts*: The number of blocks between the timestamp and comment (it will be included in the next release).
+*TimerReset*: The counter logic can be set to either True or False.
+When set to True, each observation period starts from Timer reset.
+On the other hand, when set to False, the counter continues to sum each observation period.

 *Separator*: The separator used to divide blocks of text.